 The Computer Science Department in the School of Mathematics and Computer Science conducts a program designed for students who are developing computer programming skills in preparation to transfer to a four-year college or university.
 Courses are intended to meet the needs of students at various levels of competence, from the novice to the expert.
 The department acquaints students with the presently available methods of computer science that are useful in solving problems of science, industry, and government; prepares students for the additional formal education and self-education required in this ever-developing field; and fosters students' abilities to solve computer science problems.

-The School of Physical Sciences and Technologies offers courses and programs in various branches of the physical sciences, including astronomy and physics, chemistry, geology, and oceanography.
+The School of Physical Sciences offers courses and programs in various branches of the physical sciences, including astronomy and physics, chemistry, geology, and oceanography.

 Instructional programs include lower-division courses for the transfer student, introductory lecture/laboratory courses, the geology field program, and technological training courses.
 The curriculum throughout the school emphasizes the study of the natural universe from the perspective of empirical science.
 The goal is to provide students with an essential foundation that will allow them to better appreciate and understand our world and the problems of its management.
 The faculty of the school hopes to maximize the opportunity for students to give abstract theories practical application and personal relevance.